-BluePearl Veterinary Partners’ Medical Officers Advisory Board (MOAB) advises on medical operations for the company.
+BluePearl Veterinary Partners’ Medical Operations Advisory Board (MOAB) advises on medical operations for the company.
 The members of the board are below.

 Dr. Laura Hinton works in BluePearl’s Houston hospitals.
 Board certified in surgery, she is particularly interested in surgical oncology, thoracoscopy, laparoscopy and orthopedic conditions such as fractures, stifle disease, hip dysplasia and total hip replacements.